lanresort/byceps-whereabouts/README.rst

 This is a BYCEPS_-based whereabouts extension for the Verbleiber_ client.

-The Verbleiber system allows organizers at our LANresort_ (and presumably NorthCon_) events to log their presence so other organizers can locate them more easily if they are needed.
+The Verbleiber system allows organizers at our LANresort_ (and, by now, also NorthCon_) events to log their presence so other organizers can locate them more easily if they are needed.

 Users of the system access USB-based hardware clients connected to mini computers, authenticating via RFID transponders and specifying their new